Darthpwner/Keepy-Uppy-2.0/README.md

 Images: The images were simple background and ball images obtained off Google Images.
 All rights reserved to the owners of the images.

+Sounds:
+Original:
-Sounds: The sounds were adopted from another project tutorial I was working on called Swiftris.
+The sounds were adopted from another project tutorial I was working on called Swiftris.
 I obtained the gameover.mp3 and scorepoints.mp3 sounds from Swiftris.
 I found the hit.mp3 sound on the Internet.
 The gameplay.mp3 and start.mp3 are from "Sweet Georgia Brown" by Brother Bones and "Wimbledon - Intro - Theme Song".
 All rights are reserved for the owners of these two audio tracks.
+Modified:
+The sounds were now taken off various free to download sites.
+All of the music is approved for usage if I give the owners credit, which I did on the splash screen.

 Challenges I encountered: One of the biggest challenges was creating the ball bouncing algorithm.
 At MHacks 6, I was fortunate enough to have the guidance